Pricing strategy

 Quick answer

-The two retainer structures that actually work
+The three retainer structures that actually work

-How to price a retainer
+How to price a flat-fee retainer

 Define what's in scope, precisely